Cody Bellinger: 2020: World Series champions

-2021 – 2022: Injuries and regression
+2021: Injuries and regression

-Bellinger, who had repeatedly injured his right shoulder by diving for ground balls throughout his professional baseball career, underwent surgery for the affected arm in November 2020.
-He revealed later that, while celebrating his NLCS-winning home run that October, he had dislocated his shoulder by connecting too strongly with teammate Enrique Hernández' arm.
+Bellinger, who had repeatedly injured his right shoulder by diving for ground balls throughout his professional baseball career, underwent surgery on his affected arm in November 2020.
+He revealed later that while celebrating his NLCS-winning home run that October, he had dislocated his shoulder by connecting too strongly with teammate Enrique Hernández' arm.
 Bellinger's recovery from the arthroscopic glenoid labrum surgery progressed ahead of schedule, and he was able to join the Dodgers for spring training in 2021.
 He suffered another serious injury on April 6 after colliding with Oakland Athletics pitcher Reymin Guduan.
 Bellinger was initially placed on the 10-day injured list before medical scans revealed that he had suffered a hairline fracture in his left fibula.
 He returned on May 29, going 0-for-4 with two strikeouts in an 11–6 loss to the Giants, but a sixth-inning walk allowed Bellinger to extend his on-base streak to 20 games.

 Bellinger's return from injury was marked by a career-worst offensive performance.
 In his first 11 games back, he struck out 14 times while recording only one extra-base hit.
 While his defense remained sharp in center field, by July 23, Bellinger was batting under .200 both at home and on the road.
 He admitted in August that his poor batting was due to lingering pain and weakness from both the shoulder and leg injuries, and Bellinger's batting grew stronger as he continued to exercise the affected areas.
-At the end of the month, Roberts made the decision to relegate Bellinger to a platoon role in the outfield, starting A. J. Pollock, Mookie Betts, or Chris Taylor against left-handed pitchers.
+At the end of the month, Roberts decided to relegate Bellinger to a platoon role in the outfield, starting A. J. Pollock, Mookie Betts, or Chris Taylor against left-handed pitchers.
 Injuries to Pollock and Taylor, however, forced the Dodgers to renege on that platoon system shortly after its introduction.
 Bellinger suffered his third major injury of the season in September, when a collision with teammate Gavin Lux resulted in a fractured rib.
 By the time of the collision, Bellinger had already missed 46 games that season with his fractured fibula, and an additional seven with hamstring tightness.
 Bellinger finished the regular season batting a career-low .165, with ten home runs and 36 RBIs in 315 at bats.